After failed coup attempt, many Bolivians rally behind president, though some are wary

 Some protesters gathered outside the police station where the former army general was being detained, shouting that he should go to jail.
 “It’s a shame what Zúñiga did,” said 47-year-old Dora Quispe, one of the demonstrators.
 “We are in a democracy, not a dictatorship.”

-In La Paz's main Plaza Murillo, demonstrators addressed Arce, yelling “Lucho, you are not alone!” as fireworks exploded overhead.
-Lucho, a common nickname for Luis, also means “fight" in Spanish.
+In La Paz's main Plaza Murillo, supporters addressed Arce, yelling, “Lucho, you are not alone!” as fireworks exploded overhead.
+Lucho, a common nickname for Luis, also means “fight" as a Spanish verb.

 Some Bolivians said they believed Gen. Zúñiga's allegations on national TV that the coup attempt was a hoax.